Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-While linear classification on the self-supervised representations achieves high-quality classification results, we can instead attach a fully connected layer on the 2048 dimensional output of the self-supervised encoder CNN and fine-tune the network in a supervised setup using the available lens labels.
+While linear classification on the self-supervised representations achieves high-quality classification results, we can instead attach a fully connected layer on the 2048-dimensional output of the self-supervised encoder CNN and fine-tune the network in a supervised setup using the available lens labels.
 By applying a smaller learning rate to update the CNN encoder parameters and a larger learning rate on the linear classification head we can train the linear classifier from a random initialization, while only marginally modifying the CNN parameters optimized during the self-supervised learning phase.
 This can improve the classification results beyond those achievable with linear classification on the original self-supervised representations, but the effect can be small in the few-label regime \citep{Hayat_2021}, and can overfit with a small number of labels for a highly class-imbalanced task.
 However, there is evidence that fine-tuning a self-supervised network improves model robustness over purely supervised learning \citep{ssl_robustness}.

 Works focusing on supervised CNN classification of strong lenses utilize minibatch gradient descent due to memory constraints introduced by large CNN models and image dimensionality, with minibatches of size $\sim$128 images.
-Each minibatch requires instances of both classes to efficiently learn, and cannot be completely dominated by the negative class (non-lens).
-Therefore, to ensure that each minibatch on average has a few lenses either the class imbalance in the training set must be chosen to be much less than the true data (e.g. 1:1 \citep{JacobsIII} or 1:33 \citep{HuangI}), or oversampling techniques which sample lenses more often than their non-lens counterparts must be employed.
+Each minibatch requires instances of both classes to efficiently learn, and cannot be completely dominated by the negative class (nonlens).
+Therefore, to ensure that each minibatch on average has a few lenses either the class imbalance in the training set must be chosen to be much less than the true data (e.g. 1:1 \citep{JacobsIII} or 1:33 \citep{HuangI}), or oversampling techniques which sample lenses more often than their nonlens counterparts must be employed.
 Our linear classifier, trained with a single large batch, does not have these requirements and we can easily train with a high degree of class imbalance.
-To use the same training set as the linear classifier, we oversampled lenses during fine-tuning to ensure a non-zero average number of lenses in each batch.
-This oversampling factor is an additional hyperparameter of the training set up which we explore during training to optimize the model performance on the validation set.
+To use the same training set as the linear classifier, we oversampled lenses during fine-tuning to ensure a nonzero average number of lenses in each batch.
+This oversampling factor is an additional hyperparameter of the training setup that we explore during training to optimize the model performance on the validation set.